Mushtarak-Web-School/Mushtarak-Web-School/shell-scripts.md

 #echo "Who are you"
 ```

-You can use comments to document your script or to make shell ignore
+You can use comments to document your script or to tell shell to ignore
 something.

 ## If statement